kamalGoku/Meta/SD/Problems/WebCrawler.md

 - Robots.txt has "User agent", "Disallow", "crawl delay".
 - To ensure politeness, adhere to robots.txt and ratelimiting
 - robots.txt
-  - is one-time download(may vary), don't scan the disallow directories, and poll for specified crawl delay
+  - is a one-time download(may vary), don't scan the disallow directories, and poll for the specified crawl delay
-  - during dequeue from queue, if the URL is within crawl-delay, push it back to queue
+  - During dequeue from the queue, if the URL is within the crawl-delay, push it back to the queue
-  - store the file in metadata DB
+  - Store the file in the metadata DB
 - rate-limiting
-  - have a redis cache and store the last polled time in it. use sliding-window algo
+  - Have a Redis cache and store the last polled time in it. use sliding-window algo
-  - check the cache before polling website
+  - Check the cache before polling the website
--

 ### 3) How to scale to 10B pages and efficiently crawl them in under 5 days?
+- 10B pages in 5 days,
+- AWS instance 400 Gbps / 8 bits/byte / 2MB/page = 25,000 pages/second, we use 30% of it: 25,000 pages/second * 30% = 7,500 pages/second.
+- 10^10/7,500 pages/second ~ 15 days, divide to 4 machines = 3.5 days/machine
+- Parser workers: Scale according to the crawlers
+- DNS: have multiple DNS providers or cache the response from DNS
+- Efficiency: What if multiple link points to the same page?
+  - Hash and store the index in the Metadata DB
+  - Bloom filters: more efficient but less accurate
+- Traps: Have a max depth to crawl till that depth